malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 # Understanding the breakdown of Stokes--Einstein--Debye {#sec:sed}

-Our current understanding of the breakdown of the Stokes--Einstein--Debye relations, Current work in describing the Stokes--Einstein--Debye relations centers around finding quantities which satisfy some proportionality criteria. [@Sengupta2013;@Kawasaki2019] These studies are looking to find the quantity which adheres to the Stokes--Einstein--Debye relations,
+Current work in describing the Stokes--Einstein--Debye relations centers around finding quantities that satisfy some proportionality criteria. [@Sengupta2013;@Kawasaki2019] These studies are looking to find the quantity which adheres to the Stokes--Einstein--Debye relations,